adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 }
 ```

-Update the keyboard event handling to fill the screen with a given color when a key is pressed.
+Update the event handling to set a different screen color based on what key is pressed.

 ```cpp
 void handle_keyboard_event(SDL_Event const& event, AppState& state)